EilidhRyan/EilidhRyan/README.md

-### Hi there 👋

 My name's Eilidh and my pronouns are she/her.
 I recently graduated from the University of Glasgow with an MSci in Mathematics.
-I'm now on the Tech Connect graduate programme with JP Morgan, taught by Tech Elevator, in which I will learn all about software engineering before my job starts in September.
+I'm now on the Tech Connect graduate programme with JP Morgan, taught by Tech Elevator, during which I will learn all about software engineering before my job starts in September :)

 <!--
 **EilidhRyan/EilidhRyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.